mkhanibeik/nodejs-library/README.md

 # nodejs-library
-A sample Nodejs REST-API with MnogoDB database.
+A sample Node.js REST-API with PostgreSQL database.

 ### Run it